lucasherediadv/scr/zet_management/README.md

 # Zet management

-Quickly create new notes in the required format and store in the specified directory  from anywhere in the system
+Quickly create new notes in the required format and store them in the specified directory from anywhere in the system.

 ## Setup

-Ensure that the script is executable:
+Make sure that the script is executable:
 ```
 $ chmod +x zet
 ```
-Update your PATH Environment Variable:
+Update your path environment variable:
 ```
 $ export PATH=$PATH:~/path_to_dir
 ```